Robpol86/glinet-wifi-band-switch/README.md

 band hotspot and ensures the other band is enabled.
 It also waits until internet is detected before enabling the other band.

 Of course when I go to a new hotel the Beryl won't have internet.
 For these situations the side switch on the device can be set to OFF which disables this script and enables both hotspot bands.
-Once I get the device connected to hotel WiFi I can set the switch back to ON to resume this script's functionality.
+Once I get the device connected to the hotel WiFi I can set the switch back to ON to resume this script's functionality.

 ## Debugging Tips